-There is an emerging consensus that under certain circumstances it is possible for a subgroup to be considered of clinical significance (see section G of the Supplementary Material, available at Annals of Oncology online).
-The present study has met these criteria.
+There is an emerging consensus that under certain circumstances it is possible for a subgroup to be considered of clinical significance; criteria that were all met by this study (see section G of the Supplementary Material, available at Annals of Oncology online).
 For example, internal consistency supporting the clinical plausibility of each subgroup is provided from independent patient samples (see sections C and F of the Supplementary Material, available at Annals of Oncology online).
-Considering biological plausibility, it is thought that the presence of baseline pain (VAS > 20 mm) or an overexpression of ACOX1 effectively identifies those patients with a pro-tumoral T-helper cell type-2 (Th2) immune response, a condition caused in part by increased mast cell activity in the tumor microenvironment or by transcriptional or physiological alterations favoring M2-polarization of tumor-associated macrophages (TAM) (see section H of the Supplementary Material, available at Annals of Oncology online).
-For instance, mast cells have been implicated with the development of neuropathic pain in PDAC patients and skewing macrophage polarization towards a pro-tumoral M2-type [11, 12].
+Considering biological plausibility, it is thought that the presence of baseline pain (VAS>20 mm) or an over-expression of ACOX1 effectively identifies those patients with a pro-tumoral T-helper cell type-2 (Th2) immune response, a condition caused in part by increased mast cell activity in the tumor microenvironment or by transcriptional or physiological alterations favoring M2-polarization of tumor-associated macrophages (TAM) (see section H of the Supplementary Material, available at Annals of Oncology online).
+For example, mast cells have been implicated with development of neuropathic pain in PDAC patients and skewing macrophage polarization towards a pro-tumoral M2-type [11,12].
 Furthermore, recent preclinical data from KrasG12D driven mouse models of PDAC with pain or spontaneous chronic pancreatitis show that pancreatic tumor lesions of masitinib-treated mice have decreased mast cell count and reduced intra-tumoral vascularization and innervation when compared with control mice (Dubreuil P, 2014; personal communication).
-Other nascent research suggests masitinib may induce the recruitment of macrophages with a potential for antitumoral activity within the tumor (Hermine O, 2014; personal communication).
-Thus, mechanisms of action associated with masitinib apparently converge towards favoring a preferential accumulation of antitumoral M1-macrophages in the tumor microenvironment with concomitant reduction of oxidative stress effects.
-Presentation of these supportive data fall beyond the scope of the current clinical paper with additional translational research needed to fully elucidate such mechanisms; as such, these preclinical data will be reported in full elsewhere.
+Other nascent research suggests masitinib may induce the recruitment of macrophages with a potential antitumoral activity within the tumor (Hermine O, 2014; personal communication).
+Thus, mechanisms of action associated with masitinib apparently converge towards favoring a preferential accumulation of anti-tumoral M1-macrophages in the tumor microenvironment with concomitant reduction of oxidative stress effects.
+Presentation of these supportive data fall beyond the scope of the current clinical paper with additional translational research needed to fully elucidate such mechanisms; as such these preclinical data will be reported in full elsewhere.

-In conclusion, the survival benefit observed for PDAC patients with overexpression of ACOXI in blood or reporting baseline pain of VAS > 20 mm when treated with masitinib plus gemcitabine, coupled with manageable toxicity suggests a positive benefit-risk ratio.
-This has led to the initiation of a confirmatory study that may support the use of masitinib plus gemcitabine as a new treatment option for these two subgroups of PDAC patients.
+In conclusion, the survival benefit observed for patients with over-expression of ACOX1 in blood or reporting baseline pain of VAS>20 mm, coupled with manageable toxicity, has led to the initiation of a confirmatory study that may support the use of masitinib plus gemcitabine as a new treatment option for these two subgroups of PDAC patients.